Skip to contents

 Leaf area variation for multiple years

-Finally, we can create interactive plots for particular steps using function shinyplot(), e.g.:
+We can also create interactive plots for particular steps using function shinyplot(), e.g.:

 shinyplot(fd$GrowthResults[[1]])